 - Within 18 months of the vehicle purchase or lease date**

-*For Tesla vehicles ordered prior to March 29, 2016, the vehicle order date will be considered the date of purchase or lease.
-For Tesla vehicles ordered on or after March 29, 2016, the date of first registration with the California DMV will be considered the date of purchase or lease.
+**For Tesla and other vehicles ordered without a standard lease/purchase agreement prior to March 29, 2016, the vehicle order date will be considered the date of purchase or lease.
+For Tesla and other vehicles ordered without a standard lease/purchase agreement on or after March 29, 2016, the date of first registration with the California DMV will be considered the date of purchase or lease.

 Higher income consumers are not eligible for CVRP rebates if their gross annual incomes are above the income cap.
 The income cap applies to all eligible vehicle types except fuel-cell electric vehicles.
-Please note that the income cap has been adjusted for vehicles purchased or leased on or after November 1, 2016.
 For more details on the income cap and income verification, visit our income eligibility page.

 Consumers with household incomes less than or equal to 300 percent of the federal poverty level are eligible for an increased rebate amount.
 Increased rebate amounts are available for fuel-cell electric vehicles, battery electric vehicles, and plug-in hybrid vehicles.
-Please note that the increased rebate has been adjusted to $2,000 per rebate for vehicles purchased or leased on or after November 1, 2016.
 For more details on the increased rebate amount and income verification, visit our income eligibility page.